tankangliang/tp/docs/UserGuide.md

 ### Viewing clients: `client view`

 View the client specified by the index.
-If no index is specified, all clients will be listed.

-Format: `client view [INDEX]`
+Format: `client view INDEX`

 Examples:

-* `client view 2` Views information for client at index 2
+* `client view 2` Views information for client at index 2 of the list panel
-* `client view` Lists all clients

 ### Finding clients: `client find`